rmendal/istio-job-cleaner/README.md

 ## How To Use
 * Set the variables on lines 9-11.
 * Build the container.
-* Create a service acocunt, role and role binding so the container can get/list/delete jobs.
+* Create a service acocunt, role and role binding so the container can get/list/delete jobs/pods.
 * Deploy it via cronjob